ReplayRedownload/Colchester-Tornado-T8MS-EXPERIMENTAL-with-fanuc-18i-TB-control/README.md

 <p>Colchester Tornado T8MS EXPERIMENTAL with fanuc 18i-TB control (Customized...
 Expect to have some bugs...)<p>
 <p>In the EXPERIMENTAL file has also comments<p>
 <p>Example: //Changed something bla bla bla -AHF<p>
+<p>You will easily find the differences in the code if you use Visual Studio Code or something else to compare with the one on the internet.<p>
 # SOURCE:
 <p>https://cam.autodesk.com/posts/post.php?name=samsung%20mill-turn%20fanuc</p>